ltorio/Torio_FinalProject/README.md

 # Background

 Ultra-Conserved Elements (UCE) are regions of the genome that are conserved across many species.
 Probe sets are designed to target UCEs of a specific clade for sequencing.
-This UCE data or more specifically the flanking regions around the UCE locus are used for phylogenomic analysis.
+This UCE data or more specifically the flanking regions around the UCE locus are then used for phylogenomic analysis.
 My UCE data was provided to me by Rodrigo Monjaraz-Ruedas in Dr. Hedin’s Lab.
 The data was collected using a probe set for the retrolateral tibial apophysis clade of spiders developed by Zhang et al that targets exonic single copy orthologs.

 Zhang, J., Li, Z., Lai, J., Zhang, Z. and Zhang, F. (2023), A novel probe set for the phylogenomics and evolution of RTA spiders.
 Cladistics, 39: 116-128. https://doi.org/10.1111/cla.12523

 The UCE data was collected from 67 spiders including 3 species of Habronattus jumping spiders as well as one potential novel Habronattus species.
 Each of the 3343 unaligned FASTA files corresponds to a UCE locus.
 Each file contains up to 67 sequences that correspond to the given UCE locus.
-Additionally there is a configuration file Hamicus_taxon-set.conf, containing the names of all the spiders that were sampled, that was used by Rodrigo some preliminary data manipulation and that will be using again.
+Additionally there is a configuration file Hamicus_taxon-set.conf, containing the names of all the spiders that were sampled, that was used by Rodrigo for some preliminary data manipulation and that will be used again.
 These overall steps are based on Borowiec’s paper that analyzed UCE data on army ants, including the custom python script uce_to_protein.py
 Marek L Borowiec, Convergent Evolution of the Army Ant Syndrome and Congruence in Big-Data Phylogenetics, Systematic Biology, Volume 68, Issue 4, July 2019, Pages 642–656, https://doi.org/10.1093/sysbio/syy088
 Also included is a reference protein sequence for Trichonephila antipodiana (inside the Hamicus_unaligned directory).
 Fan Z; Yuan T; Liu P; Wang LY; Jin JF; Zhang F; Zhang ZS (2021): A chromosome‐level genome of the spider Trichonephila antipodiana GigaScience Database. https://doi.org/10.5524/100868

 The goal of this project is to develop a phylogeny to see how the novel species is related to the three known Habronattus species.